-In the matters to be voted upon in the Annual Meeting, stockholders of record as of February 28, 2020 shall be entitled to one vote per share in person or by proxy.
-If he will vote thru a proxy, the By-Laws of the Company requires the submission of the accomplished proxy form to the Corporate Secretary for validation and authentication at least ten (10) days before the date of the Annual Meeting.
+In the matters to be voted upon in the Annual Meeting, stockholders of record as of May 7, 2020 shall be entitled to one vote per share in person or by proxy and shall be done in accordance with Sections 23 and 57 of the Revised Corporation Code of the Philippines (RA 11232).
+If the stockholder will vote through a proxy, the By-Laws of the Company requires the submission of the accomplished proxy form to the Corporate Secretary for validation and authentication at least ten (10) days before the date of the Annual Meeting.